gianni-rosato/svt-av1-psy/Docs/Appendix-CfL.md

-# Chroma from Luma Prediction Appendix
+# Chroma from Luma Prediction

 ## 1. Description of the algorithm

 The general idea behind the chroma from luma (CfL) prediction feature is to exploit the correlation between luma and chroma to express the Intra prediction of chroma sample values as an affine function of the corresponding reconstructed luma sample values, where the reconstructed luma samples are sub-sampled to match the chroma sub-sampling.
 The chroma prediction is given by

 ![math](http://latex.codecogs.com/gif.latex?Chroma_{pred}=\alpha*Luma_{recon}+\beta)